-1. Reflective Essays
+1. Reflective Essays (RE)

-During this semester, you will compose a set of written reflections for each clinical rotation.
-These essays are intended to allow you to synthesize, reflect and/or expand upon topics from the course specifically in the context of your field classroom.
+During this semester, you will compose three written reflections.
+These essays are intended to allow you to synthesize, reflect and/or expand upon topics from the course specifically in the context of your pre-internship classroom.
 All essays must be submitted on the specified due dates as indicated on eLearning and your course schedule.
 A typical essay is approximately 4 pages, but can be longer if needed.
 The time you spend doing the following activities counts towards your required Pre-Internship hours.